julienherrero/awesome-list/README.md

 ## Kotlin

-- [1fexd/LinkSheet](https://github.com/1fexd/LinkSheet) - Bring back the app chooser when tapping a link on Android 12+
 - [2307vivek/Seeker](https://github.com/2307vivek/Seeker) - A highly customizable seekbar/slider library for android with support for readahead indicator, segments and more.
 Made with Jetpack Compose ❤.
 - [2BAB/Koncat](https://github.com/2BAB/Koncat) - Aggregate Kotlin Symbols from multi-modules in compile-time.
 - [47degrees/helios](https://github.com/47degrees/helios) - A purely functional JSON library for Kotlin built on Λrrow